qubitstream/syncthing_conflict_resolver/README.md

     careful without any optional arguments!

     positional arguments:
       DIRECTORY             directory to check for sync conflicts

     optional arguments:
-      -h, --help         show this help message and exit -n, --dry-run      dry run, do not do anything -r, --recursive    recurse into subdirectories
+      -h, --help            show this help message and exit -n, --dry-run         dry run, do not do anything on the file system -r, --recursive       recurse into subdirectories
-      -i, --interactive  prompt for the actions for every sync conflict -l LOG, --log LOG  log level.
+      -i, --interactive     prompt for the actions for every sync conflict -o, --delete-orphans  delete "orphaned" *sync-conflict* files
+      -l LOG, --log LOG     log level.
 Can be CRITICAL, ERROR, WARNING, INFO, or DEBUG (default: INFO)

 **Warning**: If you do not use optional arguments, older versions of conflicting files will be silently deleted.
 Use `--dry-run` or `--interactive` if you want to check what will be deleted first.